EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 This will require your sudo password for the setup

-1. In Desktop Mode, open Konsole and enter the following line
+1. In Desktop Mode, open Konsole and enter the following lines, one at a time
     * `curl -s https://raw.githubusercontent.com/89luca89/distrobox/main/install | sh -s -- --prefix ~/.local`
+    * `sudo touch /etc/subuid /etc/subgid`
+    * `sudo usermod --add-subuid 100000-165535 --add-subgid 100000-165535 $USER`
 2. Download `podman-launcher-amd64` from [https://github.com/89luca89/podman-launcher/releases](https://github.com/89luca89/podman-launcher/releases) to your `/home/deck/Downloads` folder
 3. Rename `podman-launcher-amd64` to `podman`
     * Casing and spelling are important